open-compass/VLMEvalKit/docs/en/Development.md

 ### 1. Prepare your benchmark tsv file

 Currently, we organize a benchmark as one single TSV file.
-During inference, the data file will be automatically downloaded to `$LMUData` (default path is `$HOME/LMUData`, if not set explicitly).
-You can also customize it in the environment variable `LMUData=/path/to/your/data`.
+During inference, the data file will be automatically downloaded from the definited `DATASET_URL` link to `$LMUData` file (default path is `$HOME/LMUData`, if not set explicitly).
+You can upload the prepared TSV file to a downloadable address (e.g., Huggingface) or send it to us at <opencompass@pjlab.org.cn>.
+We will assist in uploading the dataset to the server.
+You can also customize `LMUData` path in the environment variable `LMUData=/path/to/your/data`.

 The contents of the TSV file consist of: